Click here to view the schedule.

 - Andrew Berish – What is jazz supposed to feel like?: Tin Pan Alley, Sentimentality and Jazz – Associate Professor, Humanities and Cultural Studies Dept., University of South Florida

-- Nathan Blustein – Erwin Schulhoffa??s Cinq A?tudes and European Jazz in the 1920s – PhD Candidate, Department of Music Theory, Indiana University
+- Nathan Blustein – Erwin Schulhoff’s Cinq Etudes and European Jazz in the 1920s – PhD Candidate, Department of Music Theory, Indiana University

-- Matthew Boden – Swingina??
-Down Under: The Barrelhouse Four – PhD Candidate, Lecturer in Jazz and Classical Studies, Conservatorium of Music, Tasmanian College of the Arts
+- Matthew Boden – Swingin’ Down Under: The Barrelhouse Four – PhD Candidate, Lecturer in Jazz and Classical Studies, Conservatorium of Music, Tasmanian College of the Arts

 - David Brackett – Swing in the 1940s: Probing the Borders of Jazz and Pop – McGill University